 While a host of factors are probably involved, the fundamental reason for quail population decline is loss of habitat.
 Human development leads to habitat fragmentation, and isolated habitat fragments result in small, isolated quail populations.
 These small, isolated populations are unable to withstand bad times, and have a greater risk of becoming locally extinct.

 Stabilizing quail populations, or reversing the decline, will take a coordinated, long-term effort to conserve Texas grasslands.
 The general public must be informed about the plight of quail in Texas; private and public landowners must be provided with incentives and information to better manage their properties; and we need to band together in cooperatives and partnerships to manage areas of significant size.
-Management information is available at the AgriLife Bookstore as well as our Landowner Resourses page.
+Management information is available at the AgriLife Bookstore as well as our Landowner Resources page.